Web application framework: What it is, how it works, and why you need it

 In the Web 1.0 era, all web apps were mainly built around servers.
 Such apps still exist and are highly secure, since their entire app logic is stored on the backend.

-As web standards began to change, app logic started to shift toward the client, which helped to ensure a smarter interaction between a user and a web app.
+But as web standards began to change, app logic started to shift toward the client, which helped to ensure a smarter interaction between a user and a web app.
 With the logic on its side, a client can instantly react to user input.
 What’s more, client-side logic makes apps responsive, so they are easy to navigate on any device.

 This way, we now have two groups of web application frameworks: one helps to set up app logic on the server, the other – on the client.
 To create a powerful web app, you can use both of them simultaneously.